-This week, the South Course at Torrey Pines in San Diego will stage the U.S. Open for the second time, 13 years after its debut produced one of the most exciting national championships ever played.
+The South Course at Torrey Pines, San Diego, staged the U.S. Open for the second time, 13 years after its debut produced one of the most exciting national championships ever played.
 Rocco Mediate, a surprise contender that week, spoke to Robin Barwick

 When Rocco Mediate faced Tiger Woods in an 18-hole play-off to decide the 2008 U.S. Open, they said there was more chance of snow falling in San Diego in June than there was of Mediate lifting the U.S. Open trophy.